bevsxyz/bevsxyz/content/project/parallel-woamm/index.md

 slides: parallel_woamm
 ---

-Parallel WOAmM is a GPU implementation of the WOAmM metaheuristic optimization algorithm in CUDA.
+Parallel Enhanced Whale Optimization Algorithm (Parallel WOAmM) is a GPU implementation of the WOAmM metaheuristic optimization algorithm in CUDA.
 I chose to go ahead with an embarrassingly parallel solution modeling individuals of the population as a CUDA thread.
 Hence I had to give up on some fraction of the data dependencies in the original sequential algorithm.
 Also, parallelizing a stochastic algorithm meant I had to be careful to ensure thread safety.
 The size of CPU random number generators (RNGs) is a constraint for the caches of GPU, and the GPU RNGs are of lower quality.
 To overcome the comparatively inefficient optimization with GPU RNGs, I tried the following approaches:

 - Running multiple instances of Parallel WOAmM under CUDA blocks in parallel
 - Increasing the number of iterations of Parallel WOAmM